VoonaSindhura/TicTacToe/readme.md

 6. Build and Run the Project by selecting "Build" > "Build Solution" from the menu.
 To run the project, you can press F5 to start debugging.

+7. The program will display the initial state of the TicTacToe game.

+8. When the console board appears, please enter the row number followed by the column number, separated by a space.
+For example, to place your symbol in the top-right corner, enter '0 2'.
-7. The program will display the initial state of the TicTacToe game, Player 1 represents an "X" and player 2 represents an "O".
+9. Player 1 represents an "X" and player 2 represents an "O".

 Example Output:

 ~~~~
 Initial Board

+     col0 col1 col2
- * * *
+row0:  *    *    *
- * * *
+row1:  *    *    *
- * * *
+row2:  *    *    *

 After the game starts it will be like this
-Player 1 is 'X' and Player 2 is 'O'

  X O X
  X O O
  O X X
 ~~~~